precice/precice/extras/mock/README.md

 ## Data Exchange Modes

-The mock participant supports three modes for `readData()` operations, configured via an optional `mock-config.xml` file:
+The mock participant supports three modes for `readData()` operations, configured via an optional `precice-mock-config.xml` file:

 ### 1. Random Mode
 Returns random seeded data (useful for testing error handling).
 Optional bounds and seed can be specified with nested elements (bounds defaults: 0.0 to 1.0, seed defaults to rank-based value).